 Nobody likes broken links.
 And since it’s so easy to change the URL routes for your entire site, what happens if you directly use those URLs from within your application (for example, linking from one page to another)?
 If you changed one of your routes, these URLs could be broken.
 Of course the decision to change URLs does not come lightly; it’s generally believed that you can harm your reputation in the eyes of major search engines if your site contains broken links.
 Assuming that you may have no choice but to change your routes, you’ll need a better way to deal with URLs in your applications.

-Instead, whenever we need a URL in our site, we’ll ask the Framework to give it to us, rather than hard-coding it.
+Instead, whenever we need a URL in our site, we’ll ask the framework to give it to us, rather than hard-coding it.
 We’ll need to specify a combination of controller, action, and parameters.
 The ActionLink method does the rest.
 It’s a method on the HtmlHelper class included with the MVC Framework which generates a full HTML <a> element with the correct URL inserted to match a route specified from the object parameters passed in.

 <%= Html.ActionLink("WDG0001", "show", "catalog", new { widgetCode =